-The class 4 gambling industry has come under intense scrutiny during the past few years.
+The class 4 gambling industry has come under intense scrutiny in recent years.
 As a consequence, the Gambling Act was amended in 2013 and 2015 to provide further controls, increase transparency and allow greater efficiency.

 Strictly controlled environments

 A complex range of regulatory requirements are in place to support Parliament's objective to prevent and minimise the harm that can be caused by excessive use of pokie machines.
-Harm minimisation measures that gaming societies, their venue managers and venue staff are required to meet include:
+Harm prevention and minimisation measures that gaming societies, their venue managers and venue staff are required to meet include:

 - limiting stakes and prize money

 - displaying odds of winning

 - restricting gaming rooms to people over the age of 18 years

 - interrupting play every 30 minutes with an update on how long the player has been at the machine, how much money they’ve spent and their net wins and losses

 - not accepting $50 and $100 notes